Qoros: History

 It was founded as a joint venture between Chery and Israel Corporation in December 2007 under the name Chery Quantum Automotive Corporation (CQAC); the name was changed to Qoros Auto Co., Ltd. in November 2011.
+The establishment of the company took place during a peak time in the development of China's automotive industry, following the country's joining the World Trade Organization and amid a phase of rapid growth in vehicle production and sales.

 Qoros was established as a 50-50 joint venture between Chery and Kenon's subsidiary Quantum.
 Kenon later took over Quantum's stake, making the current partners Chery and Kenon Holdings, which controls Israel Corp's investment.
-The establishment of the company took place during a peak time in the development of China's automotive industry, following the country's joining the World Trade Organization and amid a phase of rapid growth in vehicle production and sales.

-Qoros opened an office in Shanghai in September 2008.
+In September 2008, Qoros opened an office in Shanghai.

 In October 2009, Qoros signed a cooperation agreement with Magna Steyr.

 In June 2010, Qoros relocated its production plant to Changshu Economic & Technological Development Zone following an in-depth appraisal.

 In October 2011, construction of the first prototype was completed.
 A formal unveiling ceremony was held at Changshu, Jiangsu Province, China.

+In 2013, Qoros unveiled a sedan atop a brand-new platform at the 2013 Shanghai Auto Show called the Qoros 3.
+The car marked the brand's entry into the market with modern features and Euro NCAP safety certification.

 In 2017, Qoros announced a hiatus to retail Qoros vehicles throughout Europe.
 However, they are looking into South America as a promising market.

 As of early 2018, private Chinese conglomerate Baoneng Investment Group had acquired a 51 percent stake in Qoros, leaving Singaporean investment company Kenon Holdings with a 24 percent stake and Chery with a 25 percent stake.
 Later in January 2019, Kenon Holdings transferred the 12 percent stake of its 24 percent stake in Qoros to Baoneng Investment Group for RMB 1.56 billion yuan ($230 million).
 Baoneng owns 63 percent of Qoros, Kenon Holdings owns 12 percent of Qoros, and Chery Automobile continues to own 25 percent after the deal.